“Ok, we are going to get some bloodwork done to see what is happening.”

 Measurement Based Care (MBC) tracks the patient’s progress throughout treatment.
 Using regularly scheduled psychometric tests that correlate with the patient’s symptoms, treatment plans can be refocused, and we can continue to push patient care forward within behavioral healthcare.

 Another important aspect of measurement in healthcare is outcome studies that look at patients’ treatment and outcomes over time, especially after treatment.
-Origins recently conducted a retrospective study looking at outcomes such as rates of use, readmission, quality of relationships, physical health, and quality of life, among other things.
+Origins recently conducted a retrospective study looking at success rates for rates of use, readmission, quality of relationships, physical health, and quality of life, among other things.
 (The survey was sent to over 1800 alum, and received an overall response rate of 20.8%.)

 This week, Origins implemented a Measurement Based Care platform that charts each patient’s progress using psychometric measurements.
 With this repeated use of measurement, we can help each patient progress while improving our treatment model and its outcomes.
 We believe that Measurement Based Care is the key to greater accountability and efficacy in behavioral healthcare, and the team at Origins is excited to help blaze this trail.